Migration period of ancient Burma: Indian and Burmese settlement in Arakan

 The Arakanese chronicles claim that the Kingdom was founded in 2666 BC.

-Wesali or Vaisali was founded by Hindu Chandra Dynasty.
+Wesali or Vaisali was founded by the Chandra Dynasty.
 "The area known as North Arakan had been for many years before the 8th century the seat of Hindu dynasties.
 In 788 AD a new dynasty, known as the Chandras, founded the city of Wesali.
 This city became a noted trade port to which as many as a thousand ships came annually; the Chandra kings were upholders of Buddhism, ... their territory extended as far north as Chittagong;---- Wesali was an easterly Hindu kingdom of Bengal --- Both government and people were Indian.
 So far as Arakan is concerned, the inscriptions show traces of two early dynasties holding sway in the north.
 The earlier one, a Candra dynasty, seems to have been founded in the middle of the 4th century AD.
 Its capital was known by the Indian name of Vaisali and it maintained close connections with India.
 Thirteen kings of this dynasty are said to have reigned for a total period of 230 years.
 The second dynasty was founded in the 8th century by a ruler referred to as Sri Dharmavijaya, who was of pure Kshatriya descent.
 His grandson married a daughter of the Pyu king of Sri Ksetra.

 Hindu statues and inscriptions were found in Wesali.
 The ruins of old capital of Arakan – Wesali show Hindu statues and inscriptions of the 8th century.
 Although the Chandras usually held Buddhistic doctrines, there is reason to believe that Brahmanism and Buddhism flourished side by side in the capital.

 "The Burmese do not seem to have settled in Arakan until possibly as late as the tenth century AD.
 Hence earlier dynasties are thought to have been Indian, ruling over a population similar to that of Bengal.
 All the capitals known to history have been in the north near modern Akyab".